GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 For **MAP_LABEL_OFFSET, **auto** will scale the offset based on figure size if **MAP_LABEL_MODE** is set to **annot**, but will default to **32p** if **MAP_LABEL_MODE** is set to **axis**.

+For **MAP_EMBELLISHMENT_MODE**, **auto** means we uses the given size of the embellishment to set relative sizes of ticks, texts and labels, and offsets.
+These are otherwise controlled by numerous default settings; see discussion under :ref:`Embellishments <GMT_Embellishments>`.

 Changing GMT defaults
 ~~~~~~~~~~~~~~~~~~~~~